How is prostate cancer diagnosed?

 Magnetic resonance imaging (MRI)

 MRI scans can be helpful in looking at prostate cancer.
 They can produce a very clear picture of the prostate and show whether the cancer has spread outside the prostate into the seminal vesicles or other nearby structures.
 This information can be very important for your doctors in planning your treatment.
-But like CT scans, MRI scans may not provide useful information about newly diagnosed prostate cancers that are likely to be confined to the prostate based on other factors.
+But like CT scans, MRI scans aren’t usually needed for newly diagnosed prostate cancers that are likely to be confined to the prostate based on other factors.

-MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+MRI scans use radio waves and strong magnets instead of x-rays to create pictures.
 Like a CT scan, a contrast material might be injected, but this is done less often.
 Because the scanners use magnets, people with pacemakers, certain heart valves, or other medical implants may not be able to get an MRI.

 MRI scans take longer than CT scans – often up to an hour.
 During the scan, you need to lie still inside a narrow tube, which is confining and can upset people who don’t like enclosed spaces.
 The machine also makes clicking and buzzing noises.
 Some places provide headphones with music to block this noise out.

-To improve the accuracy of the MRI, many doctors will place a probe, called an endorectal coil, inside your rectum.
+To improve the accuracy of the MRI, you might have a probe, called an endorectal coil, placed inside your rectum for the scan.
 This must stay in place for 30 to 45 minutes and can be uncomfortable.
 If needed, medicine to make you feel sleepy (sedation) can be given before the scan.

 Like the bone scan, the ProstaScint scan uses an injection of low-level radioactive material to find cancer that has spread beyond the prostate.
 Both tests look for areas of the body where the radioactive material collects, but they work in different ways.